 called-, calling- and responding- titles, qualifiers and invocation-identifiers: these optional fields carry the value of the respective parameters of the COSEM-OPEN service.
 For details see ISO/IEC 15954:1999;

-implementation-information: this field is not used by the DLMS/COSEM AL. For details see ISO/IEC 15954:1999;
+implementation-information: this field is not used by the DLMS®/COSEM AL. For details see ISO/IEC 15954:1999;

 user-information: in the AARQ APDU, it carries an xDLMS InitiateRequest APDU holding the elements of the Proposed_xDLMS_Context parameter of the COSEM-OPEN.request service primitive.
 In the AARE APDU, it carries an xDLMS InitiateResponse APDU, holding the elements of the Negotiated_xDLMS_Context parameter, or an xDLMS confirmedServiceError APDU, holding the elements of the xDLMS_Initiate_Error parameter of the COSEM-OPEN.response service primitive;